verndale/front-end-components/src/components/content-carousel/large-image-card/README.md

-# Content Card
+# Large Image Card
-This component have 2 design with image and without image
+This component have 2 design with and without card description

 ## Usage
 Add the front-end-copmonent library to your project